tanaikech/gislacks/README.md

     // This path is used with the highest priority.
     "gislack_cfgpath": "",

+    // This parameter is used for submitting to Gist.
+When you want to submit a file to Gist as public,
+    // please modify this parameter to "true".
+Default is false.
+So your file is submitted as private.
+    "gist_public": false,

     // Channel on Slack.
 This is a channel name you want to submit.
     // For channel name, the top `#` is not required.
     "slack_channel": "general",